 Using Surfer’s Content Editor

 Check this out:

 If you’ve ever so much as dabbled in content creation, you’re golden.
 It’s a word processor—do your thang!

 Whether you want to create your content inside Surfer or simply take its recommendations and run with it is up to you.
 However, look at what you’re getting!

 This sucker is tracking your:

 - A metric crap-tonne of other phrases to include

-I’m not sure if you’ve ever kept a manual keyword count while writing, but that shit is a snoozefest.
+I’m not sure if you’ve ever kept a manual keyword count while copywriting, but that shit is a snoozefest.
 It’s also finicky and time-consuming.
 So is checking and cross-referencing through multiple reports and pieces of data you uncovered to optimise your article’s structure.
 SEO is so important to get right but doing it right takes time.